milesburton/news-sentiment-reader/README.md

 ## How It Works 🛠️

-1. Fetches latest news from BBC RSS feed
+1. Fetches latest news from your chosen RSS feed
 2. Uses Ollama (Mistral) to analyse political sentiment
 3. Falls back to TensorFlow embeddings if Ollama is unavailable
 4. Generates a visual summary of political leanings